vcl/vcl/modules/drawer/README.md

 ## Usage

-In this example, the drawer panel is open via the `vclDrawerOpen` modifier and the inline style `margin-left: 256px;` on the `vclDrawerContent`.
+In this example, the drawer panel is open via the `drawer-open` modifier and the inline style `margin-left: 256px;` on the `drawer-content`.

 [wide example](/demo/example-side.html)